SongPhi/streamripper/README.md

-Tools for ripping of streams to restream or whatever
+Tools for ripping off streams to restream or whatever